realmaster42/EverybodyEditsProtocol/README.md

 > Value indicating whether the player has just pressed down space-bar.

 ### <a id="rm-magic">"magic"</a>
-Occurs when you are given magic reward.
+Occurs when you are given a magic reward.

 ### <a id="rm-minimapEnabled">"minimapEnabled"</a>
-Occurs when the minimap is enabled or disabled.
+Occurs when the minimap is toggled.

 `[0] Boolean` Minimap Enabled
 > Value indicating whether the minimap is now enabled.